 Our Dilapidations services

-At all stages of a property lease, however specifically at termination, questions are inevitably raised around dilapidations.
+The term dilapidation is usually used to refer to the condition of a property during or at the end of its occupancy, and the costs a tenant has at the end of their lease to restore the property back to its original state or pre-let state.
+However, at all stages of a property lease, and not only at termination, questions are inevitably raised around dilapidations.
 For example, what can the landlord expect in terms of the building’s state of repair and what will it cost the tenant to remedy any breaches of covenant?

-At Carter Jonas, our professional team of building surveyors can advise on all presented questions with regards to dilapidations, providing our clients with expert advice.
+At Carter Jonas, our professional team of building surveyors can advise on both tenant dilapidations and landlord dilapidations, providing each of our clients with expert advice.

 We offer expert dilapidations advice at every stage of a lease term to both landlords and tenants.
 Specifically: